ovhlabs/knowledge-base/en/_posts/2015-08-10-how-to-push-data-in-runabove-iot-lab.markdown

 - metric: string, the metric used to name the data type (required)
 - timestamp: numeric, the timestamp associated with the value in Unix Epoch format in seconds (required)
 - value: numeric, the valu itself (required)
-- tags: object, a set of additional tags for the data (optional, except for the tag ovh.auth)
+- tags: object, a set of additional tags for the data

 The parameters are fully described in the [OpenTSDB documentation][2].
-A tag ovh.auth is mandatory and must contain your WRITE token as value.

 On success, the response is a 2xx HTTP Response code.
 On error, the response code and the response body will explain the issue.